strapi/documentation/docusaurus/docs/user-docs/settings/review-workflows.md

 By default new stages are appended, but they can be reordered anytime using the ![drag & drop](/img/assets/icons/drag.svg) button.

-:::note
+:::tip
-Setting up roles for each stage can be a tedious task.
-You can either click "Apply to all stages", to apply the current roles to all other stages of the workflow or use "Duplicate stage" of the stage context menu, to ease the process.
+To set up roles for each stage, you can either click "Apply to all stages" to apply the current roles to all other stages of the workflow or use "Duplicate stage" of the stage context menu.
 :::